 - Maximum relay teams per event: Options exist from 'No Limit' to 'A to H relays only'

-For mixed gender relay teams, require at least ___ of each gender: Options for 0, 1 or 2
+For mixed competition category relay teams, require at least ___ of each competition category: Options for 0, 1 or 2

 Require an individual event entry for relay eligibility: If checked, requires an athlete be entered in at least one individual event in order to be eligible to swim on a relay.
 Options to choose 0, 1, 2 or 3